 This difference between the clinically proven prevalence of food allergy and the public perception of the problem is in part due to reactions called "food intolerances" rather than food allergies.
 A food allergy, or hypersensitivity, is an abnormal response to a food that is triggered by the immune system.
 The immune system is not responsible for the symptoms of a food intolerance, even though these symptoms can resemble those of a food allergy.

 For example, being allergic to milk is different from not being able to digest it properly due to lactose intolerance.

-It is extremely important for people who have true food allergies to identify them and prevent allergic reactions to food because these reactions can cause devastating illness and, in some cases, be fatal.
+It is extremely important for people who have true food allergies to identify them and prevent allergic reactions to food, because these reactions can cause devastating illness and, in some cases, death.

 How Food Allergies Work

 Food allergies involve two features of the human immune response.
 One is the production of immunoglobulin E (IgE), a type of protein called an antibody that circulates through the blood.
 The other is the mast cell, a specific cell that occurs in all body tissues but is especially common in areas of the body that are typical sites of allergic reactions, including the nose and throat, lungs, skin, and gastrointestinal tract.